pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
-Url|pnp:ReplaceableString|Absolute Url to the site
+Url|ReplaceableString|Absolute Url to the site
 <a name="site"></a>
 ###Site
 Defines a Site that will be created into a target Site Collection